jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (d) does not contain sanitary facilities or facilities for the storage of potable water; and (e) does not include sleeping accommodation, unless the building is used in connection with a dwelling and does not contain any cooking facilities; and
   (f) if it includes sleeping accommodation, has smoke alarms installed.
-(2) However, subclause (1) does not include building work in connection with a building that is closer than the measure of its own height to any residential building or to any legal boundary.
+(2) However, subclause (1) does not include building work in connection with a building that is closer than 1 metre to any residential building or to any legal boundary.

 ### 3B Single-storey detached buildings exceeding 10, but not exceeding 30, square metres in floor area if work carried out or supervised by licensed building practitioner
 (1) Building work in connection with any detached building if—